Community & Advocacy

 mj speaks specifically to how her experiences of oppression inform her therapeutic work with folks struggling to find ways to affirm themselves, and their LGBTQ2S+ loved ones.
 Her sharing prompted further participation in research studies that address an urgent need for increased dialogue and connection in certain religious environments.

-mj regularly provides competency training around these issues for therapists and psychologists within the province of British Columbia.
+mj and her team regularly provide competency training around these issues for therapists, groups, companies and organizations.

 BUILDING COMMUNITY